GkChris/fuse-search/ReadMe.md

 ## Description

-fuseSearch uses fuse.js to performe easy search on arrays of objects.
+fuseSearch is a function that utilizes fuse.js library to perform easy search operations on arrays of objects.
+It is designed to simplify the process of searching and filtering data.

-Several validations are performed on the given arguments in order to validate.
+The function performs several validations on the provided arguments to ensure their correctness and validity.
+These validations help maintain the integrity of the search process.

-Returns an array of objects in the exact same format as the input array.
+Upon completion, fuseSearch returns an array of objects in the exact same format as the input array.
+This ensures consistency and allows for easy integration with existing data structures and workflows.

 ## Install